List of Abbreviations | |

 You should review your filings in relation to registered design applications and design registrations and in accordance with the RDO and the RDR, consider filing requests for extension of time in applicable cases in the interim to preserve your position before the expiry of specified time limits.
 We may take into account the extraordinary circumstances faced by affected applicants or parties in considering their requests for time extension on a case by case basis.

-For computation of time in respect of filing of documents with the Registry under the RDO and the RDR, if the last day of a time period for filing of documents is a day on which Tropical Cyclone Signal No. 8 or above or a Black Rainstorm Warning Signal (“the signal”) is in force throughout or for part of the day, such deadline shall be extended to the next following business day of the Registry.
+For computation of time in respect of filing of documents with the Registry under the RDO and the RDR, if the last day of a time period for filing of documents is a day on which Tropical Cyclone Signal No. 8 or above or a Black Rainstorm Warning Signal (“the signal”) is in force or extreme conditions exist throughout or for part of the day, such deadline shall be extended to the next following business day of the Registry.

 In general, such deadline will be extended to the next or first business day of the Registry following the day on which the interruption ends.
 Notwithstanding such extension of deadline, if the renewal fee is paid via our e-filing system after lapse of the original deadline but before the lapse of the extended deadline, due to system constraint, the e-filing system will still require you to pay an additional fee for the “late” payment.
 In such cases, you are fully entitled to request refund of such additional fee afterwards.